 His experience includes negotiation of fixed price, GMP, design-build, EPC and IPD contracts.
 It includes counseling on matters of contract administration, such as preservation of contract rights, adherence to governing laws and avoidance of claims.
 Axel has assisted clients with loss mitigation, including pursuit of claims and coverage under builder’s risk and commercial general liability policies.
 He has experience both pursuing and defending claims of defective or non-compliant work.

-Representative assignments include healthcare facilities for a children’s health system, power plants, steel manufacturing and processing facilities, engine and automobile manufacturing facilities, paper mills, hotel and retail developments, underground mining construction and the largest golf course development ever constructed in the United States.
+Representative assignments include healthcare facilities for a children’s health system, power plants, steel manufacturing and processing facilities, engine and automobile manufacturing facilities, paper mills, hotel and retail developments, underground mining construction and the largest golf course development constructed (at that time) in the United States.

 His clients have engaged him on matters from Maine to Florida to the West Coast, and many states in between.